Learning Accurate Entropy Model with Global Reference for Image Compression

 Figure \ref{fig:em_detail} provides the structure of our combined entropy model.
-For the context model, we transfer the latents (i.e., $\hat{y}$) with a masked convolution.
+For the context model, we transfer the latents (\ie, $\hat{y}$) with a masked convolution.
 For the reference model, we transfer the unfolded relevant latents with a masked convolution.
-The parameter network is constrained, since it can not access the features beyond the current latent.
-For simplicity, we use $1\times1$ convolution in the parameter networks.
+We use $1\times1$ convolution in the parameter networks.
 Local, global and hyperprior features are ensembled stage by stage, as well as the predicted Gaussian parameters.
+The mean parameters are estimated by the context model first, and then updated by the global model and the hyperprior model.
+We use the Log-Sum-Exp trick for resolving the under or overflow issue of deviation parameters.
 The output of global reference is further multiplied by the similarity $S$ and the confidence $U$.
 The context model is based on the neighboring latents of the target latent to reduce the local redundancy.
 From the perspective of the global context, the reference model makes further efforts to capture spatial dependency.
 As the first two models predict by the decoded latents, there exists uncertainty that can not be eliminated solely.
 The hyperprior model learns to store information needed to reduce the uncertainty.
 This progressive mechanism allows an incremental accuracy for distribution estimation.